HiZollo/Games/docs/classes/games.md

 - Type: ?[Player](./struct.md/#Player)

 ### .max
-- The upper bound of the interval where the answer lies
+- The upper bound of the answer
 - Type: number

 ### .min
-- The lower bound of the interval where the answer lies
+- The lower bound of the answer
 - Type: number

 ### .ongoing